Researchers Discover New Information On Yellowstone Supervolcano’s Magma Plumbing

 “This work appears to validate initial assumptions and gives us more information about Yellowstone’s magma locations.”

 While the new study did not offer any predictions for the Yellowstone supervolcano’s next eruption, Gizmodo opined that the findings are a step in the right direction, as they offer a clearer understanding of how the volcano’s magmatic features work.
-The publication added that the results gleaned from the computer models could suggest that there are similar processes taking place underneath other major volcanoes around the world, and that it might be necessary for scientists to compare and contrast these other magmatic systems with the one found underneath Yellowstone National Park.
+The publication added that the results gleaned from the computer models could suggest that there are similar processes taking place underneath other major volcanoes around the world and that it might be necessary for scientists to compare and contrast these other magmatic systems with the one found underneath Yellowstone National Park.